jmclean-coder/MovieShelfBE/README.md

 ![Edit Form](README_assets/movie_shelf_edit_form.gif)

 The backend of the application leverages Ruby on Rails API functionality to receive and send AJAX requests in a JSON formate as well as an external API to receive movie information.
-The interactive frontend is built on ReactJS and React Bootstrap.
+The interactive frontend is built on ReactJS, HTML, and CSS.

 ### Team:
 * Colton Kaiser